esoadamo/thesis/chapters/06 Solutions.md

 #### Data retention

 Similarly to Google, Cloudflare provides its S3-API-compatible storage called R2.
-As the provided free storage is only 10 GB of space, it is reasonable for the user to pay a monthly fee for the stored data.
+As the provided free storage is only 10 GB of space, it is reasonable to expect that the user will be required to pay a monthly fee for the stored data.
 The storing procedure may be the same as outlined for the Google solution.

 ### BackBlaze